sleepingkingstudios/cuprum/README.md

 The command will be passed the `#value` of the previous command result as its parameter, and the result of the chained command will be returned (or passed to the next chained command, if any).

 The block will be passed the #result of the previous command as its parameter.
-If your use case depends on the status of the previous command or on any errors generated, use the block form of #chain.

-If the block returns a Cuprum::Result (or an object responding to #value and #success?), the block result will be returned (or passed to the next chained command, if any).
-If the block returns any other value (including nil), the #result of the previous command will be returned or passed to the next command.
+If the block returns a Cuprum::Result (or an object responding to `#to_cuprum_result`), the block result will be returned (or passed to the next chained command, if any).
+If the block returns any other value (including `nil`), the `#result` of the previous command will be returned or passed to the next command.

 [Method Documentation](http://www.rubydoc.info/github/sleepingkingstudios/cuprum/master/Cuprum/Command#chain-instance_method)